 According to a survey by events agency Chillisauce, Christmas Eve is the most popular day to propose.
 So, if you're now sporting some special jewellery on your left hand, you'll want to make sure it's insured.
 And it's not just engagement rings you need to think about – what about those high value gifts we often get at Christmas?
 If you've got a new laptop or tablet, you need to get that covered too.

 Underestimating the cost of replacing the contents of your home could mean you end up thousands of pounds out of pocket if you make a claim.
 And suffering the loss of personal items can take its toll emotionally too.
 If your contents are calculated properly, you can at least take some of the financial strain out of the ordeal.

 The main reason you should review your contents regularly is because the value of your items are likely to change, particularly after Christmas.
 Sophisticated technology like flat-screen TVs and the latest smartphones can all drastically increase the collective total of your homes contents.

 Some insurers will automatically increase your cover over December and January, to cover the expensive gifts you might have in the home during and after the festive period.
 Make sure to check your insurance documents to see if this is included as part of your policy.

-'Home contents' doesn't just refer to your valuables such as expensive electronic equipment and jewellery.
-Everything you might need to replace within your home should be included when you are making your calculation, including furnishings such as curtains and carpets.
-A standard policy will insure your belongings on a 'new for old' basis, so your possessions will be replaced with items of the same monetary value, except for clothing where the value diminishes with time to allow for wear and tear).
+Home contents don't just refer to valuables like expensive electronic equipment and jewellery.
+Everything you might need to replace in your home should be listed, including soft furnishings like curtains and carpets.
+Standard policies will insure your belongings on a 'new for old' basis, so they'll be replaced with items of the same value, apart from clothes (where the value decreases over time to allow for wear and tear).